montsamu/DevirtualizeAudible/README.md

 results if the entire page was "narrated" by "Virtual Voice" titles.
 Just go on to the next page and see one or two actual audiobooks amongst the growing virtual horde.

-Before installing the add-on: a search listings page which as "Virtual Voice" "narrations" burying any actual
+Before installing the add-on: a search listings page which has "Virtual Voice" "narrations" burying any actual
 audiobooks:

 ![Before installing the add-on: a search listings page which as "Virtual Voice" "narrations" burying any actual audiobooks.](screenshots/Screenshot%202024-03-07%20at%2012-54-58%20Science%20Fiction%20&%20Fantasy%20Audiobooks%20in%20English%20Audible.com%201280x800.png)